qianyilun/371-Project2/readme.txt

 	(2) With moderate loss: 0.5 (10 counts)

-		Client received about half of packets that sent to server immediately:
+		The client received about half of packets that are sent to server immediately:

 			Pinged csil-cpu6.csil.sfu.ca [206.12.16.220]  with 41 bytes of data: